MadhumitaChaudhary/global_hunger_index/README.md

 ## Key Findings

 The key findings from the analysis are summarized in the report.
-These include trends in GHI over time, distribution of GHI across countries and regions, severity of hunger, and cluster analysis results.
+These include trends in GHI over time, distribution of GHI across countries and regions and severity of hunger.